zchking/docs/pages/katalon-studio/docs/jenkins-integration.md

 description:
 ---

-> We recommend you to make use of our [Katalon plugin for Jenkins](https://forum.katalon.com/t/the-first-release-of-katalon-studios-jenkins-plugin/16236) to simplify the setup.
+> This tutorial has been deprecated.
+We recommend you to make use of our [Katalon plugin for Jenkins](https://forum.katalon.com/t/the-first-release-of-katalon-studios-jenkins-plugin/16236) to simplify the setup.
 Please see the tutorial [*How to use Katalon plugin for Jenkins on Ubuntu*](https://forum.katalon.com/t/how-to-use-katalon-plugin-for-jenkins-on-ubuntu/17790).

 Prerequisites
 -------------